 Specialisms include medieval Irish language and literature, textual scholarship, the transmission of senchas and historical verse, voyage literature, the Gaelic manuscript tradition, bardic poetry, place-names research, dialectology, lexicography, stylistics, minority languages, language policy and planning, the syntax and semantics of the verb in Irish, 18th and 19th century Irish language, literature and learning with particular reference to Ulster, modern and contemporary Irish literature, Scottish Gaelic literature from the eighteenth century to the present time, creative writing, Gaelic literature in translation, applied language studies (CALL, digitization, language corpora) and Irish folklore.

-Postgraduate supervision is available in almost all aspects of Irish and Scottish Gaelic language and literature and in a range of subject areas in the other Celtic languages.
+Postgraduate supervision is available in almost all aspects of Irish language and literature and in a range of subject areas.

 About this course

 The research infrastructure provided by the University is of a high quality.
 The Institute has a Director who is responsible for the day-to-day running and management of the subject area.
 A Pro-Vice-Chancellor has special responsibility for research matters in the University and the Ulster University Doctoral College oversees and administers all aspects of research provision.
 PhD opportunities in Irish and Celtic are overseen by both the Doctoral College on Belfast and Magee campuses and by the Research Director who work in close partnership.

 The main objective of the Institute is to foster and develop a vibrant research culture and

 ethos in all aspects of its work.
 This is reflected in a variety of ways, such as the number of high-quality publications by members of the group, externally-funded research projects,

 the organization of conferences and colloquia, international collaborations, and the large number of research students and research degrees awarded.